rolandreichart/site/About Cloudomation.md

 Imagine you could play Lego with software.
 How much fun software integration would be!

 Picture every piece of software that you have in your organisation as a building block.
-Making your software work together means using your blocks to build something bigger: it is possible, but quickly becomes precarious.
+Making your software work together means using your blocks to build something bigger: it is possible, but with regular building blocks it quickly becomes precarious.
 If one block falls over, your entire tower comes down.
 With Cloudomation, your building blocks become Lego pieces: you can fit them together seamlessly, in almost any structure you want.
 You can start by fitting to pieces together, and continue to build it out.
 It can become very big and complex, while remaining robust.
 You can reuse the individual pieces, and it is as easy to extend as it is to build.

 Cloudomation is a cloud platform for software automation.
 It empowers system administrators, DevOps engineers, developers, and others to deal with increasingly complex IT infrastructures.
 Integrate diverse and siloed IT landscapes, manage your infrastructure in one place, and reliably offload repetitive tasks with Cloudomation.